‘She had over 40 stabs to her body. It was a scene out of a horror movie.’ Ted Hynds, Journalist

-Rachel Jane Nickell is born to Andrew, an army officer, and Monica on 23 November 1968.
-They bring her up in the Essex village of Great Totham, near Colchester.
+Rachel Jane Nickell is born to Andrew, an army officer, and Monica on 23rd November 1968.
+She is brought up in the Essex village of Great Totham, near Colchester.
 Rachel’s naturally charitable and she helps out with both the old folk and disabled children in the area.
 Aged 11 she goes to Colchester High School for Girls and in her spare time she tries her hand at acting, singing and dancing at the Essex Dance Theatre.
 Her teachers think she’s a natural but rather than immediately pursue the arts, she continues her academic studies with an English and History degree.

 Rachel supports herself by working as a lifeguard in a pool in Richmond, London.
 In 1988, while working there, she meets Andre Hanscombe, a motorbike courier and a year later, they have a son, Alex.
 They move in together in Balham, South London.

 She puts Alex before her degree and isn’t interested when she’s offered modelling work.
 Instead, she hopes to make it as a children’s television presenter.
 She’s a natural on camera as seen in one home video, taken on a cold, misty day, where she runs towards the lens laughing.

 It’s a warm Wednesday morning in July as Rachel, now 23, readies her son for a walk on Wimbledon Common.
 Within two hours, she will be dead, murdered in a popular beauty spot.